crahal/GWASReview/readme.md

 ### Running the Code

-This code is operating system independent (through the ``os`` module) and should work on Windows, Linux and Mac all the same.
+This code is operating system independent (through the ``os`` module) and should work on Windows, Linux and OS X all the same.
 For those unfamiliar with jupyter notebooks, just ```cd``` to the the Code subdirectory in the architectureofGWAS clone, and then run the ```jupyter notebook``` command in the terminal to launch the notebook.
-A recent presentation accompanies the manuscript.
+A recent [presentation](https://github.com/crahal/GWASReview/tree/master/presentation) accompanies the repository.

 ### Repository Structure